mflaxman/blind-xpub/README.md

 As taproot is designed to be compatible with ECDSA private keys (and thus BIP39), this same scheme should play nicely with future taproot multisig standards as they emerge.

 Taproot has the nice advantage that script path spends only leak information about keys that were used to sign the transaction (other keys in deep cold storage that are still part of the quorum leak no information).
-Taproot alone might be sufficient for blinded 3rd party seed phrases, where a trust-minimized recovery-key holder must be given output descriptors to cosign (and then privacy with them is forever gone).
+Taproot alone might be sufficient for blinded 3rd party seed phrases, where a trust-minimized recovery-key holder must be given output descriptors to cosign (after privacy with them is lost).
-However, taproot offers no benefit for first-party key-holders who want to blind their own seed phrases (that may have been used to spend before).
+However, taproot offers no benefit for first-party key-holders who want to blind their own seed phrases before putting them in a secure location.

 ### Shamir's Secret Sharing Scheme

-While [Shamir's Secret Sharing Scheme with single sig is strictly inferior from a security perspective](https://btcguide.github.io/why-multisig-advanced#shamirs-secret-sharing-scheme), it does have the benefit that if someone gains access to `<m` shamir shares they learn *nothing* about what those Shamir Shares protect.
+While [Shamir's Secret Sharing Scheme with single sig is strictly inferior to multisig from a security perspective](https://btcguide.github.io/why-multisig-advanced#shamirs-secret-sharing-scheme), it does have the benefit that if someone gains access to `<m` shamir shares they learn *nothing* about what those Shamir Shares protect.

-Of course there are [many reasons why multisig is strictly superior](https://btcguide.github.io/why-multisig), and the potential privacy loss that multisig adds is completely eliminated using this proposal.
+Multisig security benefits aside, the potential privacy loss that multisig introduces is completely eliminated when using this proposal!

 ## References
 * [Blockchain commons thread on nosy signatories](https://github.com/BlockchainCommons/Airgapped-Wallet-Community/discussions/37)